whatsopt/WhatsOpt/README.md

   rails s -b 0.0.0.0
 </pre>

-Then you can visit the http://localhost:3000 url and log in with the default user login: whatsopt, password: whatsopt.
+Then you can visit the http://localhost:3000 url and log in with the default user login/passwd: whatsopt/whatsopt!

 You can also run the test suite with: